ecmwf/climetlab/docs/firststeps.rst

 Getting data
 ------------

-*CliMetLab* provides two main ways to access climate data
+*CliMetLab* provides two main ways to access climate and meteorological data

-1. Data Sources
+1. Data Sources (:doc:`details <guide/sources>`)
-2. Datasets
+2. Datasets (:doc:`details <guide/datasets>`)

 Data Sources
 ^^^^^^^^^^^^

 In *CliMetLab*, a *Data Source* refers to a local or remote storage server or data archive from where we can download or access files related to climate data.

-To get started, let us first import *CliMetLab* at the top of our Python notebook:
+To get started, let us first import *CliMetLab* at the top of our Python
+notebook:

 .. code-block:: python